Our History

 Priory Lake has been an important feature of Priory Farm since origin of Nutfield Priory in the late 1800’s.

 We have developed fishing by adding two more substantial lakes – Hungerford in 1981 and then Hogtrough in 2000.
-Priory Farm Lakes is now a members-only fishing club offering good fishing in stunning surroundings.
-It has built a strong membership and continues to do well.
+Priory Farm Lakes was a members-only fishing club offering good fishing in stunning surroundings until 2022.

 2000